Blaizzy/mlx-embeddings/docs/Manpage.md

 * `-g`, `--git`:
   Initialise a Git repository in the unpacked source.
 This is useful for creating patches for the software.

+### `update_license_data` *`cmd`*

+  Update SPDX license data in the Homebrew repository.

+* `--fail-if-changed`:
+  Return a failing status code if current license data's version is different fromthe upstream.
+This can be used to notify CI when the SPDX license data is out of date.

 ### `update-test` [*`options`*]

 Run a test of `brew update` with a new repository clone.
 If no options are